 What is it?

-The Optimize Budgets tool lets you optimize budgets for Google Ads by translating them from monthly to daily budgets.
+The Optimize Budgets tool lets you optimize budgets for Google Ads and Microsoft Ads by translating them from monthly to daily budgets.
 This can be done to achieve a target or allocate more budget to campaigns that are driving more leads/sales.

 You can access the tool here.